stevenwaterman/stevenwaterman.github.io/_posts/2020-01-29-typescript-pick-n-mix.md

 original: "https://blog.scottlogic.com/2020/01/29/typescript-pick-n-mix.html"
 ---

-*In this article, I discuss how the `Pick` utility type can help satisfy the Interface Segregation Principle in TypeScript*
+*In this article, I discuss how the <code>Pick</code> utility type can help satisfy the Interface Segregation Principle in TypeScript*

 <br/>